sympy/sympy/doc/src/modules/physics/unitsystems/philosophy.rst

 ==========

 A quantity is defined from a factor and a unit.
-According to this construction, they are very similar to unit since a the last end a quantity is just a scale (made from the quantity and unit factors) and a dimension.
-What distinguish units is that they play the role of some fixed references, and we always have a definite number of them.
+According to this construction, they are very similar to unit since at the very end a quantity is just a scale (made from the quantity and unit factors) and a dimension.
+What distinguishes units is that they play the role of some fixed references, and we always have a definite number of them.